ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[D2]**
 The functional terms of the contract SHOULD be represented on a BPI between the counterparties.

-*For example, a Payment Term such as N30, a discount value, agreed upon product numbers, SLAs etc.*
+*For example, a Payment Term such as N30, a discount value, agreed upon product numbers, Service Level Agreements (SLAs) etc.*

 #### **[D3]**
 The contract SHOULD be an MSA between the contract parties.